danielbokshan/danielbokshan/README.md

 I am passionate about cars, airplanes, and technology as a whole.
 My career goal is to develop software for an automotive company.

 - 👦🏽 My Pronouns: He/Him
-- 💻 Current Project: Tetropitris
+- 💻 Current Project: Tetropitris, ScrapeCBI